-This grid-connected plant is integrated with an existing breakwater at Mukriku harbour.
-There are 16 air chambers that are 4.5m wide, 3.1m depth, and 10m high (above Maximum Equinoctial Spring Tide Low Water).
-A hole of 0.75m diameter leads to a wells turbine and electrical generator of 18.5 kW for each air chamber, yielding the total 296 kW.
+This grid-connected plant is integrated within the breakwater at Mutriku harbour.
+There are 16 air chambers 4.5 m wide, 3.1 m deep and 10 m high (above Lowest Astronomical Tide).
+A 0.75 m diameter orifice leads to a Wells turbine and electrical generator of 18.5 kW for each air chamber, yielding a total of 296 kW installed capacity.

 Bay of Biscay, Mutriku, Spanish Basque Country.

-The idea of adding a wave energy generating plant into the breakwater design began in 2002, just as the consenting procedure for the breakwater was on the verge of completion.
+The idea of adding a wave energy generating plant into the breakwater design began in 2002, just as the consenting procedure for the breakwater was about to be completed.
 In 2005, the breakwater was allocated with a design that did not include the wave energy generation.
-This design was later modified to include the wave energy generation in 2006.
+This design was later modified to include wave energy converter turbines in 2006.
 The project began construction in March 2009 at a cost of 2 million euros.
-It officially opened up in July 2011 and has been successfully operating since then.
-Until September 2020 the plant has supplied to the grid over 2.1GWh of electricity.
-This facility is now available as a test site providing developers with a unique opportunity to test new concepts in air turbines, generators, control strategies and auxiliary equipment.
+It officially opened in July 2011 and has been successfully operating since then.
+Until November 2021, the Mutriku wave power plant has supplied 2.4GWh of electricity to the grid.
+This facility is also available as a test site, providing developers with a unique opportunity to test new concepts for air turbines, generators, control strategies and auxiliary equipment.

 Key Environmental Issues

-There may be some environmental concerns regarding the existence of the breakwater and changes in sediment transport and flow dynamics, but the oscillating water columns as an extension of the breakwater does not cause any significant difference.
-Large amounts of noise were produced during a storm that were reportedly heard 3-10 km away, which concerned the local population and could cause potential harm to the local environment.
-After the completion of works and during operation of the plant, no complaints have been received to this regard.
+There may be some environmental concerns regarding the existence of the breakwater and changes in sediment transport and flow dynamics, but the oscillating water columns as an extension of the breakwater do not cause any significant difference.
+Large amounts of noise were produced during a storm in the construction phase of the wave power plant, reportedly heard 3-10 km away, which concerned the local population and were thought to be potentially harmful to the local environment.
+After the completion of works and during 10 years of operation of the plant, no complaints have been received in this regard.

-Like other human activities in the marine environment, some environmental impacts over the marine environment were expected during the Mutriku OWC Plant exploitation phase as well.
-Among them, the generation of underwater sound during this phase was identified as one of the main expected environmental impact.
+Like with other human activities in the marine environment, some environmental impacts were expected during the Mutriku OWC Plant operation phase as well.
+Among them, the generation of underwater sound during was identified as one of the main expected environmental impacts.

 Papers, Reports, Research Studies